 Days 1–2 Evening departure from London and flight to Darwin.

 Day 3 On arrival in Darwin at the start of the tour, we will go straight to our hotel to freshen up and have lunch.
 In the afternoon we will tour the area, visiting Holmes Jungle, East Point, Knuckey’s Lagoon and Buffalo Creek.
-Birds likely to be seen include forest species such as Rose-crowned Fruit-dove, Large-tailed Nightjar, Orange-footed Scrubfowl, Horsfield’s Bushlark, Lemon-bellied Flyrobin, Arafura Fantail, Green-backed Gerygone, Red-headed Honeyeater and several species of finch; water birds such as Chestnut Rail, Cattle, Little, Intermediate and Great Egrets and Pied Heron; seabirds such as Australian Pied and Sooty Oystercatchers, Pacific Reef-heron and Crested, Little and Caspian Terns; and waders such as Pacific Golden-plover, Marsh, Wood and Terek Sandpipers and Ruddy Turnstone.
+Birds likely to be seen include forest species such as Rose-crowned Fruit-dove, Large-tailed Nightjar, Orange-footed Scrubfowl, Horsfield’s Bushlark, Lemon-bellied Flyrobin, Arafura Fantail, Green-backed Gerygone, Red-headed Honeyeater and several species of finch; water birds such as Chestnut Rail, Cattle, Little, Intermediate and Great Egrets and Pied Heron; coastal birds such as Pied and Sooty Oystercatchers, Pacific Golden-plover, Marsh, Wood and Terek Sandpipers, Ruddy Turnstone, Pacific Reef-heron and Great Crested, Little and Caspian Terns.
 In the evening we will visit the Botanical Gardens to look for Rufous Owl.
 Overnight in Darwin.

 Day 4 After breakfast we will drive ‘down the track’ from Darwin, heading for Kakadu National Park and stopping at Fogg Dam for Comb-crested Jacana, White-browed and Baillon’s Crakes, Royal Spoonbill, Green Pygmy-goose, Tawny Grassbird, Broad-billed Flycatcher and huge concentrations of waterbirds.
 The next stop will be at Mamukala Wetlands for waterfowl including large flocks of Magpie Geese.
 We will visit the East Alligator River at Mangarre and walk in monsoon rainforest, where we should see Rainbow Pitta and view the large Saltwater Crocodiles feeding along the river.
 We will also climb Ubirr to view the vast floodplains to the north-west.
 Various raptors to look for in Kakadu include Red Goshawk, Spotted Harrier, Whistling Kite and White-bellied Sea-eagle.
 Two nights in Cooinda.

-Day 5 This morning we will take a cruise on the Yellow Water – one of Australia’s most important areas for waterfowl.
-It is possible to see up to 70 species here including Grey Teal, Plumed and Wandering Whistling-ducks, Pacific Black Duck, White-necked and White-faced Herons, Rufous Night-heron, Australasian Grebe, Australian Pelican, Australasian Darter, Glossy, Straw-necked and Australian White Ibis, Black-necked Stork, Black-fronted Dotterel, Black-winged Stilt and Paperbark Flycatcher.
+Day 5 This morning we will take a cruise on the Yellow Water, one of Australia’s most important areas for waterfowl.
+It is possible to see up to 70 species here including Grey Teal, Plumed and Wandering Whistling-ducks, Pacific Black Duck, White-necked and White-faced Herons, Rufous Night-heron, Australasian Grebe, Australian Pelican, Australasian Darter, Glossy and Straw-necked Ibises, Black-necked Stork, Black-fronted Dotterel, Black-winged Stilt and Paperbark Flycatcher.
 Azure Kingfisher can be found at various places along the river, and we should also see Forest and Sacred Kingfishers.
 Later, we will visit Nourlangie Rock to view the famous aboriginal rock art and possibly see White-lined Honeyeater, Black-banded Fruit-dove, Sandstone Shrike-thrush, Black-tailed Treecreeper, Partridge Pigeon, Blue-faced Honeyeater and Helmeted Friarbird.
 Pacific Baza and Australian Hobby are likely around the lodge.

 Day 6 We will make an early start today, heading south out of Kakadu National Park with several stops to look for raptors and finch species, including Double-barred, Masked, Crimson and Long-tailed Finches.
 We will also be on the lookout for Red-collared and Varied Lorikeets, Dollarbird and Silver-crowned Friarbird.
 From Pine Creek we will drive south towards Katherine.
 In the afternoon we will stop at Edith Falls in Nitmiluk National Park, where we will look for the spectacular Gouldian Finch as well as Hooded Parrot, Northern Rosella and other finches.
 There is also a nice selection of honeyeaters including Banded and Rufous-throated Honeyeaters.
 We will also have an opportunity to take a cooling swim here.
 Two nights in Katherine.